 September 21, 2021

-Collaborative Practice for Palliative Care explores how different professions work collaboratively across professional, institutional, social and cultural boundaries to enhance palliative care.
-Analysing palliative care as an interaction between different professionals, clients and carers and the ...
+Collaborative Practice in Palliative Care explores how different professions work collaboratively across professional, institutional, social, and cultural boundaries to enhance palliative care.
+Analysing palliative care as an interaction between different professionals, clients, and carers, ...

 August 05, 2019

 The effective delivery of primary care requires the good working of a multi-professional team who provide that care.
 This accessible and concise text explores the ways in which primary care teams can collaborate well to advance the quality of clinical care and enhance collaborative working across ...